How to Find Transformation: Rotations, Reflections, and Translations?

 Reflection, Rotation, and Translation.

 Reflection is flipping an object across a line without changing its size or shape.
 So, a reflection is a mirror image of the shape.
-In this case, the image is a reflection of the pre-image and each point of the image is equidistant from each corresponding point in the pre-image.
+In this case, the image is a reflection of the pre-image, and each point of the image is equidistant from each corresponding point in the pre-image.

 Rotation is rotating an object about a fixed point without changing its size or shape.
 In this case, an image and its pre-image have the same shape and size, but the pre-image may be turned in different directions (for example, clockwise or counterclockwise).

-The translation is sliding a figure in any direction without its size, shape, or orientation.
+The translation is sliding a figure in any direction without changing its size, shape, or orientation.
 In this case, a figure can be moved from one location in a coordinate plane to another location without changing its size, shape, or orientation.

 Transformation: Rotations, Reflections, and Translations – Example 1: